rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 manipulate the underlying hardware.
 The `ctypes` module provides just such an interface.
-But notice that `ctypes` and similar modules are extension modules, not part of the language itself.
+But notice that `ctypes` and similar modules are extension modules, not part of the Python language itself.
 And even with these modules, you are still presented with Python objects that represent the underlying structure.